SA sodium ascorbate

 - IgG antibody rather than IgA antibody.

-- The wrong type of antibody because the vaccine antigens are not the same shape as the real life antigens.
+- A relatively different and ineffective antibody because the vaccine antigens are not the same shape as the real life antigens.

 - A relative, progressive loss of protection with each vaccine dose, because the T cell response is similar to what allergy injections do.